 The "Weaklings" Who Never Got Sick

-Curiously, two people seemed strangely immune to the illness that plagued the rest of the company.
-As Kate remembered,
+Curiously, two people were strangely immune to the illness that plagued the rest of the company.
+As Kate remembered:

 “Now all this time neither Bogie nor John had been sick at all.
 They were fine.
 Then the doctor decided to test the bottled water.
 Yes—you’re right.
 The bottled water was polluted.
 And I—the queen of water drinking—the urologist’s prize—was the sickest.
 And those two undisciplined weaklings had so lined their insides with alcohol that no bug could live in the atmosphere.
 Well, Katie, what do you say to that?
 There wasn’t much I could say.
 I took to champagne.
 Well, it really was a very good joke on me.
 Especially as privately I had felt so completely superior to that unhealthy pair.”

 Luckily, a clean water source was found, and Kate pulled through.
 Filming in Africa finished by late July.